IBM/aspera-cli/docs/README.erb.md

 Like any <%=tool%> commands, parameters can be passed on command line or using a configuration <%=prst%>.
 The configuration file must be created with the same user used to run so that it is properly used on runtime.

-Note that the `xfer` user has a special protected shell: `aspshell`, so changing identity requires specification of alternate shell:
+The `xfer` user has a special protected shell: `aspshell`, so changing identity requires specification of alternate shell:

 ```bash
 su -s /bin/bash - xfer